INVEST Fellowship Programme

 In the USA co-operation programme, also PhD candidates can apply.
-For PhD candidates, INVEST will cover travel expenses and provide 2000 euros/month grant to cover housing and other costs.
+For PhD candidates, INVEST will cover travel expenses, provide 500 euros/month grant and help the visitor in arranging accommodation.
 Any additional costs need to be agreed with INVEST.

 Applying PhD candidates should contact the head of the DPINVEST doctoral programme Sanni Kotimäki (firstname.lastname@example.org) before applying.
 In addition, please email the INVEST-PI who would host you to let them know you are applying to join their team.
 PI’s are listed in the application form.

 The Inequalities, Interventions, and New Welfare State (INVEST) aims at increasing wellbeing of Finnish society during childhood, youth and early adulthood and preventing psychosocial risks compromising such development through innovative interventions.
 INVEST will provide a new model for the welfare states that is more equal, better targeted to problem groups, more anticipatory as well as economically and socially sustainable.
-INVEST is an Academy of Finland Flagship and a Joint Research Center.
+INVEST is a Research Council of Finland Flagship and a Joint Research Center.